Programmatic Advertising Trends Shaping the Digital Industry

 1. In-House Programmatic Run

-Many ad agencies and brands are expected to stop outsourcing their programmatic ad management and pull those operations in-house.
+Many ad agencies and brands are expected to stop outsourcing their programmatic ad campaigns and pull those operations in-house.
 The trend has been prevalent for the last few years, with more companies focused on squeezing out the maximum possible ROI from ad investments (more on this later).

 With lower spending on the management aspect of advertising, this move, when executed correctly, can provide a significant boost to ROAS (Return On Ad Spend).
 For those working in an in-house marketing team, this will mean developing new skills just to stay relevant in the industry.
 That said, those who can adapt proficiently will find themselves in an advantageous position, having learned a high-value skill for the future.